OWASP/CheatSheetSeries/cheatsheets/Third_Party_Javascript_Management_Cheat_Sheet.md

 This refers to all aspects of reducing the risk from marketing javascript.
 Controls include

 1. Contractual controls for risk reduction; the contracts with any MarTech company should include a requirement to show evidence of code security and code integrity monitoring.
 2. Contractual controls for risk transference: the contracts with any MarTech company could include a penalty for serving malicious javascript
 3. Technical controls for malicious javascript execution prevention; Virtual Iframes,

-4. Technical controls for malicious javascript identification; Subresource Integrity
+4. Technical controls for malicious javascript identification; [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).

-5. Technical controls including client side javascript malicious behavior in penetration testing requirements
+5. Technical controls including client side javascript malicious behavior in penetration testing requirements.

 # MarSecOps